Nusla-Ismail/FireProtector/README.md

 2nd application is the user application where user will get a notification if fire is detected, and the detected fire video will be displayed.
 Additionaly the emergency team updates will also be displayed.

 3rd application is Emergency team application.
 This application also displays the video of fire detected and shows the notifications.
+This app provides emergency team's live updates to the user.